High-Round QAOA for MAX $k$-SAT on Trapped Ion NISQ Devices: Introduction

 \section{Introduction}

-The Quantum Approximate Optimization Algorithm (QAOA) \cite{Farhi2014}, which has subsequently been generalized to the Quantum Alternating Operator Ansatz \cite{Hadfield2019} to include a wider variety of mixers and state preparation algorithms \cite{nasa2020XY, baertschi2020grover, Golden_2021, golden2022evidence, chancellor2019domain, larose2022mixer, he2023alignment}, under the same acronym of QAOA, is a quantum algorithm that is intended to sample optimal solutions of discrete combinatorial optimization problems.
+The Quantum Approximate Optimization Algorithm (QAOA) \cite{Farhi2014, farhi2015quantum}, which has subsequently been generalized to the Quantum Alternating Operator Ansatz \cite{Hadfield2019} to include a wider variety of mixers and state preparation algorithms \cite{nasa2020XY, baertschi2020grover, Golden_2021, golden2022evidence, chancellor2019domain, larose2022mixer, he2023alignment}, under the same acronym of QAOA, is a quantum algorithm that is intended to sample optimal solutions of discrete combinatorial optimization problems.

-QAOA has been applied to a number of types of combinatorial optimization problems, both numerically and experimentally on near term quantum computers, including on boolean $k$-SAT problems \cite{Zhang_2022, boulebnane2022solving, golden2023quantum} and maximum cut \cite{https://doi.org/10.48550/arxiv.2303.02064, herrman2021impact, harrigan2021quantum, obst2023comparing}, and the Sherrington-Kirkpatrick model \cite{harrigan2021quantum, Farhi_2022}.
-How QAOA scales with respect to problem size and number of rounds \cite{Weidenfeller2022scalingofquantum, PhysRevX.10.021067}, how learn-able the optimal (or near optimal) QAOA parameters are in the presence of noise \cite{Wang_2021}, and many other related questions are topics of interest for investigating problem-specific QAOA settings for potential advantageous quantum computation \cite{farhi2019quantum}.
+QAOA has been applied to a number of types of combinatorial optimization problems, both numerically and experimentally on near term quantum computers, including on boolean $k$-SAT problems \cite{Zhang_2022, boulebnane2022solving, golden2023quantum}, maximum cut \cite{https://doi.org/10.48550/arxiv.2303.02064, herrman2021impact, harrigan2021quantum, obst2023comparing}, and the Sherrington-Kirkpatrick model \cite{harrigan2021quantum, Farhi_2022}.
+How QAOA scales with respect to problem size and number of rounds \cite{Weidenfeller2022scalingofquantum, PhysRevX.10.021067}, how learn-able the optimal (or near optimal) QAOA parameters are in the presence of noise \cite{Wang_2021}, and many other related questions are topics of interest for investigating problem-specific QAOA settings for potential advantageous quantum computation \cite{farhi2019quantum, shaydulin2023evidence}.
 The primary challenge is managing the relatively high error rates on current hardware.

-While the suitability of QAOA for the NISQ era~\cite{Preskill2018quantumcomputingin} is thus an ongoing debate, we instead propose to study QAOA performance as a benchmark-style test for NISQ devices, where we expect solutions to initially improve as we increase the rounds of QAOA before hitting a peak and then degrading to random solutions.
+While the suitability of QAOA for the NISQ era~\cite{Preskill2018quantumcomputingin} is thus an ongoing debate, particularly because in general QAOA requires high $p$ in order to be effective \cite{farhi2020quantum, farhi2020quantum_2}, we instead propose to study QAOA performance as a benchmark-style test for NISQ devices, where we expect solutions to initially improve as we increase the rounds of QAOA before hitting a peak and then degrading to random solutions.
 The higher number of QAOA rounds a NISQ device can maintain or even increase the average quality of solutions sampled, the better its performance.